 The Creativity Conference is made possible by a world-class team of creative experts

-We thought about the kind of conference we would wish to attend,
+We thought about the kind of conference we would wish to attend, and made that!

 Maxim Jago is a multi-award winning filmmaker, screenwriter, author, consultant futurist, and public speaker.
 He’s the author of some of the standard texts used by film schools around the world, as well as books and articles exploring emerging technology and trends.
 He’s also well known for his online and public training courses in film production and post-production.